ChiZhang18/Chi-Zhang-exercise/EX_1.md

 ![](https://github.com/ChiZhang18/ECO395M-exercise/blob/master/Unnamed%20Plots/q2-15.png)

 Then we consider the trim level: 65AMG.
-All the following process are quite similar than what has be shown above, so I intend to partially skip repetitive R codes and focus on display relevant plots.
+All the following process are quite similar than what has been shown above, so I intend to partially skip repetitive R codes and focus on display relevant plots.
 Considering this trim level: 65AMG, I choose a series of K values and plot the fit respectively.
 ```r
 p_test = ggplot(data = D_test) +